Learning how to promote your music is essential.

 - Song Finishing Checklist.
 This will help you finish all those projects of yours that are 80-90% finished (you know, the ones you’re scared of opening again because they haunt you).

 - Turning Pro (Book).
 Steven Pressfield writes being an artist in a way that pierces the reader’s soul.
 This book will help you think seriously about your craft.
 It will inspire you to not rely on being inspired, but rather to do the work even when it’s tough.

 - Workflow Foundations.
 Our comprehensive course for turning ideas into full songs.
 You’ll learn tactics and tips for working through each stage of the production process (idea generation, arrangement, mixing and more).
 Use code: ‘WF20’ for 20% off the course.

 Once you’ve checked out these resources, commit yourself to a schedule.

 Set a goal to finish and release one track every two weeks, or one track every month.
+Upload it to Soundcloud.
+Get feedback.
 Just make it consistent.
 Stick to it.